JiaoZhang-Amanda/CS-interview/Networking/Networking Security Interview Q.md

 - Web browsers automatically encrypt the text when they are connected to a secure server.
 - In the olden days data encryption was only used for passing government and military information.

-### 4. Explain the difference between symmetric and asymmetric encryption.
+### 4. Two types: Explain the difference between symmetric and asymmetric encryption.
-Long story short, symmetric encryption uses the same key for both encryption and decryption, whereas asymmetric encryption employs different keys for the two processes.
+symmetric encryption uses the same key for both encryption and decryption, whereas asymmetric encryption employs different keys for the two processes.
 Symmetric is faster for obvious reasons but requires sending the key through an unencrypted channel, which is a risk.

 ### 5. What is the Public Key Encryption?
 Public key encryption use public and private key for encryption and decryption.
 In this mechanism, public key is used to encrypt messages and only the corresponding private key can be used to decrypt them.
 To encrypt a message, a sender has to know recipient’s public key.